 Select the channels you will focus on

-- Who will be posting and when?
+Who will be posting, and when?

-In order for your posts to remain consistent and in line with the target audience, determine who will be posting ahead of time.
+For your posts to remain consistent and in line with the target audience, determine who will be posting ahead of time.
 The person (or people) in charge of social media should also make time to do active research about the latest digital marketing trends and any updates your Social Media channels may have.
 After you determine who will be posting, a content calendar should be created so there is no confusion about what will be posted and when.

 Develop engaging content

-Creating high quality content that will encourage your audience to engage with your page is extremely important.
-Do some research on your target audience and on the types of posts they are interested in.
+Creating high-quality content that will encourage your audience to engage with your page is extremely important.
+Do some research on your target audience, and on the types of posts they are interested in.
 Develop your content with this information in mind.
 It also helps to research the types of posts (in general) that receive the most engagement on the different social networks.
 For example, posts with photos are more likely to receive interaction.
-Combine this with topics that your audience will find interesting and you have a winning combination.
+Combine this with topics that your audience will find interesting, and you have a winning combination.

 Provide timely customer service

 Believe it or not, Social Media is rolled right in with customer service.
 You will find that guests will use your hotel's Social Media channels as a way of reaching out, asking questions, and even making reservations.
 When guests reach out, they are expecting a timely response.
-Be sure to check regulary for any comments, messages, or mentions and provide a response as quickly as possible.
+Be sure to regularly check for any comments, messages, or mentions and provide a reply as quickly as possible.
 Plan on setting time aside each day to check for any new messages.